haroldwongms/openshift-containerplatform/README.md

 ### Generate Azure Active Directory (AAD) Service Principal

 To configure Azure as the Cloud Provider for OpenShift Container Platform, you will need to create an Azure Active Directory Service Principal.
-The easiest way to perform this taks is via the Azure CLI.
+The easiest way to perform this task is via the Azure CLI.
 Below are the steps for doing this.

 You will want to create the Resource Group that you will ultimately deploy the OpenShift cluster to prior to completing the following steps.
 If you don't, then wait until you initiate the deployment of the cluster before completing **Azure CLI 1.0 Step 2**.
 If using **Azure CLI 2.0**, complete step 2 to create the Service Principal prior to deploying the cluster and then assign permissions based on **Azure CLI 1.0 Step 2**.